robmarkcole/TrasportAPI-HASS/HASS files/sensor.uk_transport.markdown

 ```

-Bus sensors require a bus stop `atcocode` which can be found by browsing OpenStreetMap data as
+Bus sensors require as their `origin` a bus stop ATCO code which can be found by browsing OpenStreetMap data as
 follows:

 1. On [OpenStreetMap.org](http://www.openstreetmap.org/) zoom right in on a bus